100 Nearly Impossible Trivia Questions and Answers

 2. Where do you find Mandelic Acid?

-Mandelic acid is an alpha-hydroxy acid derived from bitter almond.
+Mandelic acid is an alpha-hydroxy acid derived from bitter almonds.

 3. In which fiction you find this line: “Whatever our souls are made of, his and mine are the same.”?